Birds in Chinese mythology: Names and translation

-Spoken word

 Modern pronunciations vary and the ancient ones are not fully recoverable.
 Sometimes the Chinese terms for mythological or legendary birds include a generic term for "bird" appended to the pronounced name for "bird"; an example would be the Zhenniao, which is also known just as Zhen: the combination of Zhen plus niao means "Zhen bird"; thus, "Zhenniao" is the same as "Zhen bird", or just "Zhen".